 Middle School (Ages 10-14)

-We tailor our middle school to the changing needs and interests of pre- and early teens.
+Our middle school program encompasses grades five through eight and is tailored to meet the changing needs and interests of pre- and early teens.
 A rich and rigorous curriculum balances project-oriented learning with traditional academic preparation for high school.
 We emphasize respect for the individual, interdisciplinary and cooperative learning, and self-assessment.
 Students learn to take responsibility for their own learning.

-- Recognition of different learning styles, levels of ability, and rates of development that allows students to progress at their own pace
+- Recognition of learning modalities, levels of ability, and rates of development that allows students to progress at their own pace

 - Introduction of testing formats and related skills

-- Individual advisors to provide support, communicate with parents, and assist with organizational and study skills
+- Individual advisors to provide support, communicate with families, and assist with organizational and study skills

 - Homework that emphasizes time management skills via long-term independent and small group assignments

-- Graded high school credit for algebra, geometry, Spanish & Latin
+- Graded high school credit for algebra, geometry, foreign language, and Earth Science

-- An emphasis on leadership skills, manners, and service to others
+- An emphasis on leadership skills, social awareness, empathy, and service to others

 - An experiential, block-style elective program